Uranium Dicarbide SDS

 Radioactive

-Acute Exposure: There is no evidence that insoluble uranium compounds can be absorbed through the skin; insoluble salts produced no signs of poisoning after skin contact.
+Acute Exposure: There is no evidence that insoluble uranium compounds can be absorbed through the skin, insoluble salts didn’t produce any signs of poisoning after skin contact.
 Uranium may irritate the skin.

 Chronic Exposure: Prolonged skin contact with insoluble uranium compounds should be avoided because of potential radiation damage to basal cells.
 Dermatitis has occurred because of handling some insoluble uranium compounds.